partha-kapri/6-Login-Form/README.md

 <br>
 # Git Repository No. 6 #
 <br>
-# This is a "Logon form" Web-Development project using HTML, CSS #
+# This is a "Login form" Web-Development project using HTML, CSS #